KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (‘KING IV’)

 The individual responsible for the IT department is suitably qualified and experienced.
 He is a member of the Group executive committee (“Exco”), and regularly interacts with both the Board and Exco members on related matters.

-The Group has a relatively low level of investment in IT hardware, the majority of it related to desktop and communication equipment.
+The Group has a relatively low level of investment in IT hardware, most of which relates to desktop and communication equipment.
 The principal software applications, and the hosting and update thereof, are outsourced from industry specialists.
 These applications are principally in respect of:

 – motor retail dealer accounting and management;